alexharri/website/posts/non-null-assertions.md

                    // @error {w=10} Property 'getContext' does not exist on type 'HTMLElement'.
 ```

-<Code.ts method>getElementById</Code.ts>'s type definition has no way of knowing whether the returned element will be a canvas, span, or video element, so it makes sense for its return type to be the general <Code.ts interface>HTMLElement</Code.ts> interface.
+<Code.ts method>getElementById</Code.ts>'s type definition has no way of knowing whether the returned element will be a canvas, span, or video element, so it makes sense for the method's return type to be the general <Code.ts interface>HTMLElement</Code.ts> interface.
 As a consequence, we get a type error when we attempt to use the canvas-specific <Code.ts method>getContext</Code.ts> method.

 However, if we know that the element will always be a canvas element we can communicate that to TypeScript by asserting that the returned element is an <Code.ts interface>HTMLCanvasElement</Code.ts>.
 This lets us use <Code.ts method>getContext</Code.ts> without error.